The most common symptoms of a faulty starter solenoid are a car that won’t start and a clicking sound when you try to start the engine.

 There are many reasons why a starter solenoid can fail to work properly.
 Sometimes the solenoid can be fine and the problem can be with the battery or the starter motor.

-Symptoms of a Faulty Starter Solenoid?
+Symptoms Of A Faulty Starter Solenoid

 Before you start to get your hands dirty, here are a few common symptoms of a faulty starter solenoid:

 After the engine starts the solenoid should turn off causing the starter motor clutch to retract.
 If the solenoid is faulty then it may not be killing the power to the starter motor.
+This can lead to several problems, such as excessive wear on the starter motor, damage to the flywheel, or even a fire in extreme cases.

-A fault with the internal wiring or switching mechanism in the starter solenoid can cause intermittent starting problems.
+A fault with the internal wiring or switching mechanism in the starter solenoid can also cause intermittent starting problems.

 If your car won’t start sometimes or if it won’t start at all, then there is probably a problem with the starter relay, starter solenoid, the battery or the starter motor.